 |Close-up view of Venus in Botticelli's 'Birth of Venus.'
 Photo: Wikimedia.|

-Once again my friends, it's time for the monthly installment of ArtSmart Roundtable—a collaboration between my fellow bloggers and I who together share our discoveries of art while traveling around the world.
-We've turned the tables this month though, so to speak, and instead of publishing our monthly features on the last Monday of the month, it is now the first Monday and the topic for June is "paintings."
-With that said, I invite you on a journey to Florence and to the Uffizi Gallery to discover one of my all-time favorite masterpieces by Botticelli!
+Once again my friends, it's time for the monthly installment of ArtOdysseys—my ongoing series that unites my love of art and travel.
+This month's focus in "paintings."
+With that said, I invite you on an odyssey to Florence, the Uffizi Gallery actually, to discover one of my all-time favorite masterpieces by Botticelli!
 Enjoy the tour and be sure to click on the links at the end of this feature to read my colleagues' contributions as well.

 |The Uffizi Gallery in Florence, Italy, City Centre.
 Content is property of EuroTravelogue™ unless noted.
 Unauthorized use is prohibited.|